-UUMUN is managed by five board members: the President, Secretary-Treasurer, Head Public Affairs, Head Corporate Relations and Head Content.
+UUMUN is managed by five Board members: the President, Secretary-Treasurer, Head Public Affairs, Head Corporate Relations and Head Content.
 Together they are responsible for governing the foundation.
-They therefore do not merely engage with daily issues, but also focus on long term policymaking, the financial wellbeing of the foundation and preserving the reputation of UUMUN.
-What is unique about UUMUN’s structure is that the board members also form part of the delegation and therefore fulfil a double function.
+They therefore do not merely engage with daily issues, but also focus on long term policy making, the financial wellbeing of the foundation and preserving UUMUN’s core values and qualities.
+The Board members also form part of the delegation and therefore fulfil a double function.
 They manage UUMUN, but will also attend the MUNs at Oxford and Harvard as a delegate.

 This year, as Head Corporate Relations, I, together with Team Corporate Relations, will be busy making new and maintaining old partnerships with partners in the private sector.
 It is both my honour and privilege to work together with large (international) firms, varying from top law firms to energy providers and consultancy groups to sustainable initiatives.
 In the beginning stages of the new UUMUN year, my team and I start brainstorming on ways to promote UUMUN’s standing.
 Acquiring a list of interesting potential partners, making contact with them and eventually organizing inhouse-days where our delegation and other students can improve their soft skills via training by professionals.
 This is a highly exciting and interesting process.
 Furthermore, my function entails chairing my team’s weekly meetings and making sure that I keep an overview of our connections and events.
 Moreover, I am responsible for keeping our extensive alumni network up to date.
 Over 250 UUMUN alumni make up an elaborate network of ambitious, driven and successful people.
 Via monthly newsletters and by organising alumni-borrels, both the delegation and I get the privilege of meeting them – it is truly inspiring to see the variety of places they end up.
 The fact that being Head Corporate Relations allows me to meet so many interesting people working at various firms is just one of the most enjoyable things about the function.
 The most satisfying of all is the room for creativity that comes with heading Team CR: together with my team, I am able to organise events on topics and with firms of my own choosing – whether this is because of actuality, international standing or personal interest.